• Skip to primary navigation

 August 10, 2016 by Jeanne

 I’d forgotten about this bit of garden wisdom.
-You see, tomatoes, peppers and other plants that produce “fruits” do so as part of their reproductive cycle.
+You see, tomato and other plants that produce “fruits” do so as part of their reproductive cycle.
 The tomato is the seed container for the tomato plant.
 When you slice open a tomato, you can see the tiny seeds inside.
-The same for a pepper, or an eggplant.

 When you pick the fruits or flowers, the plant senses the loss.
-All living things strive to reproduce, to share their genes so that their genetic material lives on.
+All living things strive to reproduce, sharing their genes so that their genetic material can live on.
 It’s the energy of life, the push to reproduce.
-Among plants, it’s what we as gardeners can harness to encourage an abundance in our garden.
+Among plants, it’s what we, as gardeners, can harness to encourage an abundance in our gardens.

 Filed Under: Vegetable Gardening